Underwater Navigation & Robotics

 AI is well suited to fusing asynchronous data from different sensors and using this data to make cohesive estimates of position and motion.
 That is, integrating and fusing data that arrive at different times from sensors that update at different speeds; for example, 1000 Hz, 1 Hz, or in the case of USBL, varying speed depending on acoustic travel time.

 Hydrus is an example of AI that deeply fuses multiple subsystems.
 As a scenario, Hydrus can be on a mission to capture images of coral, for example, and during the capture of an image, a sudden shift in current may cause the vehicle to change position.
-Through AI, the image is analysed and a decision made as to whether the quality is acceptable.
+Through AI, the image is analyzed and a decision made as to whether the quality is acceptable.
 If not, the robot returns to the original capture position, checks conditions such as lighting, turbidity and focal length, retakes the image then continues the mission.

 How can underwater navigation be improved?
 What are the advantages of USBL2 (“USBL-squared”) in marine and underwater navigation?